Overview#

 Vector of Arrays, and Vector of Vector of Arrays#

-Vector of arrays (mlx_vector_array) can hold multiple arrays, and vector of vector arrays (mlx_vector_vector_array) can hold multiple vector of arrays.
+MLX defines several types of vectors, including vector of arrays (mlx_vector_array) which can hold multiple arrays, and vector of vector arrays (mlx_vector_vector_array) which can hold multiple vector of arrays.

-An array added to a mlx_vector_array will stay alive until the vector of arrays is destroyed (via mlx_free()).
-Arrays returned by mlx_vector_array_get() will need to be matched with a corresponding mlx_free().
+An array added to a mlx_vector_array will stay alive until the vector of arrays is destroyed (via mlx_vector_array_free()).

 Device and Stream#